 Over a 10 year career at Walls & Floors I later became Ecommerce Director, completed qualifications to become a certified Google Partner, speaking at various Google Events in London, the website had won a prestigious industry Ecommerce award and had entered in to the IRX Top 500 Ecommerce websites in the UK - this is a true story of entering a company at the bottom, and exiting at the top!

 My advice for CV writing is to keep it short and concise.
 Clear headlines, a clear layout demonstrating your impact and backing it up with positive stats.
 Show your experience, show your expertise and show how you’ve positively influenced businesses and people.
 If you've had successes, do not be afraid to amplify them - it may make you unique and stand out from the crowd.
 View my CV.

-I kept my finger on the pulse within the industry by keeping up with my Google Partner exams (outside of business hours!), regularly attending leading Ecommerce industry events (such as Ecommerce Expo & Technology for Marketing) to learn as well as building relationships, while subscribing to key industry figures and leading brands to hear about their problems, solutions and latest news.
+I kept my finger on the pulse within the industry by keeping up with my Google Partner exams (outside of business hours!), regularly attending leading Ecommerce industry events (such as Internet Retailing Expo & Technology for Marketing) to learn as well as building relationships, while subscribing to key industry figures and leading brands to hear about their problems, solutions and latest news.
 It’s also important to make sure you take yourself away from your desk and put yourself in your customers shoes - I regularly make sure I dedicate time to talk to customers and clients direct; listen to their opinions, listen to their challenges, their frustrations, analyse their feedback and aim to help them by making their journey easier online, and their experience a happy one.

 After 10 years at Walls & Floors, I left the boardroom of a company now turning over £32m and created my own business consultancy - Ada Digital.
 I felt it was time for a change, time to experience something new, the right time to test myself with something different, a fresh challenge - using all my previous experience, digital expertise and industry contacts.